EricArcher/rfPermute/README.md

 ## version 2.1.2 (current on GitHub)

 * Added `type` argument to `plotVotes` to choose between area and bar charts.
+* Changed plot.rfPermute to plotNull to avoid clashes and maintain functionality of plot.randomForest.

 ## version 2.1.1